 Introduced in kindergarten and evolving through high school, science at Maret is inspiring, rigorous, and directly connected to the world in which we live.

 Maret’s science program is based on an inquiry model; students experiment, observe, make predictions, and test their hypotheses.
-Students design experiments, collect accurate data, and analyze results.
-Our goal is to give the students both the opportunity and the desire to understand the natural and physical world around them.
+They design experiments, collect accurate data, and analyze results, comparing the experimental findings to the theory learned in class.
+Our goal is to give the students both the opportunity and the desire to understand the natural and physical world around them..

 How We Teach

 At every level in science, students use tools and techniques that are new to them to discover the principles underlying the field.
 Once these principles are understood, we ask students to apply their newfound knowledge to novel problems and situations.
-Throughout their scientific career at Maret, students continue to develop their abilities to solve complex problems, to thoughtfully and carefully analyze and evaluate data, and to develop strong scientific arguments that are always supported by evidence.
-[See below re: note about science labs.]
+Throughout their scientific career at Maret, students continue to develop their abilities to solve complex problems and spend a great deal of time in the lab, where they practice how to thoughtfully and carefully collect, analyze, and evaluate data, notice patterns, and develop strong scientific arguments that are always supported by evidence.

 The science program in Lower School focuses on process: making observations, asking questions, setting up experiments, and analyzing data for patterns.
 Classes are small and are grounded in direct experience.

-The middle school science program weaves foundational principles in biology, chemistry, and physics into project-based, problem-focused classes.
+The middle school science program weaves foundational principles in earth science, biology, chemistry, and physics into project-based, problem-focused classes.

 Upper school science students take a deeper dive into the scientific fields and are expected to solve increasingly complex problems and make connections across concepts.
-They take classes in biology, chemistry, and physics in a sequence that best suits their interests and learning styles and then branch out into upper-level electives that are wide ranging—from gravitational astrophysics to biotechnology.
+They take classes in physics, chemistry, and biology and then branch out into upper-level electives that are wide ranging—from modern physics to biotechnology.